live-wire/journal/README.md

 	- Karpathy uses a feature vector (one-hot vecotor for all characters possible)-->(feature vector from a CNN) for each timestep.
 	- In the output layer, would it be better to have a one-hot vector representing the count instead of a single cell which will calculate the count ?
 	- Should I pad the input sequence with 0s based on the video with the maximum number of points in the matrix profile ?
 (For a fixed `seq_length`) ?
+	- To make the learning process for blade-counting online, need an RNN with 3 outputs, clockwise-anticlockwise-repitition
 - `seq_length` in the RNN is the region where it can memorize.(size of input sequence (batch size of broken input))
 - Gradient clipping for exploding gradients (because while backpropagating, same matrix($W_h$) is multiplied to the gradient several times ((largest eigenvalue is > 1)))
 - LSTM for vanishing gradients (same reason as above (largest eigenvalue is < 1))
 - LSTMs are super highways for gradient flow
 - GRU has similar performance as LSTM but has a single hidden state vector to remember instead of LSTM's (hidden-state-vector and c vector)
+- During training, feed it not the true input but its generated output with a certain probability p.
+Start out training with p=0 and gradually increase it so that it learns to general longer and longer sequences, independently.
+This is called schedualed sampling. [paper](https://arxiv.org/abs/1506.03099)